DazNehOfficial9/hello-github/README.md

-# hello-github
+## About this repository
-My first GitHub repository.
+This is my first GitHub project and I'm learning how to use GitHub!